How to make a freemium app: key benefits and best practices

 Tracking the right events also means you can identify ways to improve your app’s services.
 For example, if Spotify changed the frequency of their ads per number of songs and noticed an increased churn rate, they can readjust this frequency based on that analysis.

-Set a free trial period for your app’s subscription plan
+2. Give users a free trial period of your paid plan

 For users, there’s a considerable difference between a free service and a paid service - so offering a free trial is a smart way to bridge the two offerings and let users better understand the benefits of your premium version.
-Free trials can assure users they are spending their money well while also giving marketers more insight into the number of users who may be interested in subscribing long-term.
+Free trials can assure users that your paid features are worth paying for while also giving marketers more insight into the number of users who may be interested in subscribing long-term.

 Although your goal may be to generate revenue by driving subscriptions, don’t underestimate the importance of your app’s free version.
 Instead, consider it as an important step in the user funnel.
 A user will need to appreciate an app’s functionality and UX before commiting to a subscription further down the line.
+By ensuring the free version of your app is a quality experience and invaluable to your users, you can boost MUAs which will in turn lead to more paid subscribers.
 Both your free version and subscription packages should provide a positive experience, with the option to upgrade to something even better.

 Closely observing your competitor’s performance as a freemium app is a smart way to learn both pitfalls and successful practices for your app.
 You should also consider which features are not being offered to users within their free version and subscription packages.
 From there, you may decide to include certain features in your own free version, offering a more comprehensive service to your competitor’s users.